deepakgla16/Bridgelab_2115000315/README.md

 Assignment 21 has done.
 It is based on Exceptions in Java.
 It is done by 21/02/2025 It is stored in branch "feature20-02-2025".

-Assignment 2 2has done.
+Assignment 22 has done.
 It is based on Regex and Junit in java.
 It is done by 22/02/2025 It is stored in branch "feature21-02-2025".

+Assignment 23 has done.
+It is based on Annotations and Reflection in java.
+It is done by 24/02/2025 It is stored in branch "feature22-02-2025".